danielbrendel/hortusfox-web/README.md

 ### Manual

-In order to manually install HortusFox you need to first setup a PHP environment along with a MySQL database and also Composer.
+In order to manually install HortusFox you need to first setup a PHP environment along with a MariaDB database and also Composer.
 Afterwards you can clone or download the repository.
 Then go to the root directory of the project and let Composer install the required dependencies.